 While scientists have found that ammonia on the breath naturally tends to increase with age, it can also be a sign of rather more serious, underlying conditions.

-As might be imagined, one of the most common causes of ammonia breath is, therefore, decreased kidney function.
+Needless to say, one of the most common causes of ammonia breath is, therefore, decreased kidney function.
 Due to the potential seriousness of this condition it is, therefore, advised that anyone suffering from ammonia breath should see their doctor to rule out kidney-related issues.

 Fortunately, ammonia breath isn’t only caused by kidney problems, and may instead be a result of other conditions related to this part of the body.
 Here are some of the more common alternatives: